Table of contents

 If you have everything set up, then your images and texts are next.

 2. Project pages.
-Create a portfolio grid, aka a “table of contents” with thumbnails.
+Create a portfolio grid, a.k.a. a “table of contents” with thumbnails.
 On your project page add a title, some important information (budget, size, and type of project), and your images.
+As you're working on your project page, it will be a draft project.
+When you're ready with it, don't forget to publish it, so your visitors see it too!

-And there you have it: your impressive portfolio that is ready to get you hired.
-This step-by-step guide didn’t seem too bad, right?
+And there you have it: your impressive portfolio that's ready to get you hired.

 Create your portfolio website with Archifolio in 30 minutes.